 - Plant Sizes: 450,000 sq. ft.

-- Products: engine blocks and automatic transmission cases and housings
+- Products: Engine blocks, automatic transmission cases and housings

 - 2020: The plant’s name changed from Bodine Aluminum to Toyota Motor Manufacturing, Tennessee.